LoganCook/CRMHelpers/ADConnect/README.md

 }
 ```

-`ForceSSL` is optional, which default is false. `UseSSL` can be omitted but SHOULD not do it.
+`ForceSSL` is optional, which by default is false. `UseSSL` can be omitted but SHOULD not do it.
+On Linux with Novell library, always set `ForceSSL = true`.

 ## Connect to AD over ssl